ToshioCP/Gtk4-tutorial/src/sec5.src.md

 In the next line, the pointer to the buffer is assigned to `tb`.
 Then, the text from line 10 to 20 is assigned to the buffer.
 If the third argument of `gtk_text_buffer_set_text` is a positive integer, it is the length of the text.
-It it is -1, the string terminates with NULL.
+If it is -1, the string terminates with NULL.

 GtkTextView has a wrap mode.
 When it is set to `GTK_WRAP_WORD_CHAR`, text wraps in between words, or if that is not enough, also between graphemes.